 Practice Notes

-Reflections from the path—what I’m learning, unlearning, and witnessing in my work with women, money, and sacred practice.
+Reflections from the path—what I’m learning, unlearning, and witnessing in my work with women and sacred practice.

 When Money Needs More Than Skill Building